Mission & Vision

 The Museum is for everyone, regardless of age, gender, disability, sexuality, religion or any other factor.
 It is not just for those who are interested in or passionate about the sport.
 The National Football Museum aims to be the first point of contact with football for non-fans and an introduction to wider aspects of culture and history for football fans.
 It has a particular focus on those sections of the community that do not usually visit museums and galleries.

-The Museum has a long-term mission, a responsibility to protect football’s heritage and culture for future generations as well as current audiences.
+The Museum has a long-term mission – to protect football’s heritage and culture for future generations as well as current audiences.
+We achieve this with:

 We are proud to care for the world’s greatest football collection – over 140,000 items – including the FIFA Collection.